Primary Care Pediatric Nurse Practitioner Program

 A Record of Success on Certification Examinations

-With a 100% pass rate on certification exams in recent years, it is undeniable that the graduates of the University of Michigan School of Nursing's Primary Care Pediatric Nurse Practitioner program are well-trained.
+With a nearly 100% pass rate on certification exams in recent years, it is undeniable that the graduates of the University of Michigan School of Nursing's Primary Care Pediatric Nurse Practitioner program are well-trained.
 Our long-standing tradition of rigorous academic preparation paired with intensive experiential learning makes for highly successful nurse practitioners in the professional world.

 The University of Michigan School of Nursing's Primary Care Pediatric Nurse Practitioner Program meets and exceeds the Core Competencies for Pediatric Nurse Practitioner practice as outlined by the National Organization of Nurse Practitioner Faculties (NONPF) and the American Association of Colleges of Nursing (AACN).
 After graduation, students are eligible for Primary Care Pediatric Nurse Practitioner certification from the Pediatric Nurse Certification Board (PNCB) or the American Nurse Credentialing Center (ANCC).